 – Experience working on motor vehicles, especially heavy commercial vehicles

 – Familiarity with vintage vehicles, vintage electric vehicles and manufacturers we deal with is an asset

 Certifications are not required to volunteer in this position, but a Diesel Engine Mechanic or Truck and Transport Mechanic certification is recommended.
-We also recommend mechanics to become a member of the Society.

-Volunteers in this position are responsible for attending community events to represent the Society and interact with guests.
+Public Relations Representatives are responsible for attending community events to represent the Society and interact with guests.

 Prospective PR representatives must possess:

 – Ability to speak multiple languages is an asset

 Don’t worry if you aren’t too knowledgeable about the history of transit in B.C.
 You will learn a lot about it when you volunteer for the Society.

 Volunteers are able to take on multiple positions so there’s no problem if you want to drive, work on buses and represent us at events.
 We are also looking for general volunteers to help us with various tasks in our facility in Burnaby.
 The bulk of costs and all work in preserving, operating and maintaining our fleet of beautiful old buses rely on volunteers, so no matter what you’d like to help with and whether your help is occasional or more regular, all volunteers are ever so welcome!

 If you’re a mechanic and don’t have the time to be at our shop on a regular basis, there might be opportunities to get involved on a “project basis.”
 Let us know in your submission email and we’ll let you know about all the opportunities we have for you!